stuartmaxwell/mydjangox/README.md

 ## Features

-- Django 5.0.latest & Python 3.12.latest
+- Django 5.x & Python 3.x
 - Basic first app called `website`
 - Basic template with Bootstrap
 - Dockerfile and docker-compose file
-- Github Actions workflow to build the Docker file
 - Lots of other config inspired by [Adam Johnson's Boost Your Django DX book](https://adamchainz.gumroad.com/l/byddx)

+## Requirements

+- `uv` - `curl -LsSf https://astral.sh/uv/install.sh | sh`

+### Optional

+- `just` - `uv tool install rust-just`

 ## Installation

-1. Git clone this repository: `git clone --depth=1 git@github.com:stuartmaxwell/mydjangox.git <your_project_name>`
+1. Download and unzip the code: <https://github.com/stuartmaxwell/mydjangox/archive/refs/heads/main.zip>
+2. Rename the directory from `mydjangox-main` to your project name
-2. Change directory into the repo: `cd <your_project_name>`
+3. Change directory into the repo: `cd <your_project_name>`
-3. Create a virtual environment: e.g. `uv venv`
+4. Create a virtual environment.
+This will also download Python if needed: `just venv`
-4. Activate the virtual environment: `source .venv/bin/activate`
-5. Compile the requirements: e.g. `uv pip compile --upgrade requirements.in -o requirements.txt`
-6. Install requirements: e.g. `uv pip sync requirements.txt`
+5. Install requirements: `just sync`
+6. Optional: update requirements: `just sync-up`
-7. Run the Django migrations: `python manage.py migrate`
+7. Run the Django migrations: `just migrate`
-8. Create a superuser: `python manage.py createsuperuser`
+8. Create a superuser: `just createsuperuser`
-9. Start the server: `python manage.py runserver`
+9. Start the server: `just run`
 10. Navigate to: <http://127.0.0.1:8000>
-11. Bonus: run `pytest` to see if everything is working.
+11. Bonus: run `just test` to see if everything is working.

 ## More Configuration